CLUBS AND ASSOCIATIONS

 The following is a list of student clubs, fraternities, and professional organizations available to students on the Vermont Campus:

 College Against Cancer (CAC) - CAC organizes activities related to cancer advocacy, education, and fundraising.
 Annual highlights include participating in the Making Strides Against Breast Cancer Walk held in Burlington and partnering with nearby University of Vermont for their Relay for Life event.

 Integrative Medicine Club - This club provides the opportunity for students to develop their knowledge of the field of Integrative Medicine.
 Student members invite external practitioners and experts to speak on campus, hold yoga workshops, and organize hands-on lab practice with herbal products.

-Outdoors Club - If ever a campus was to have an Outdoors Club, this is surely the place!
+Outdoor and Sports Club - If ever a campus was to have an Outdoors Club, this is surely the place!
 Members explore all the environmental riches that Vermont has to offer.
 Best of all, members of the club get special discounted tickets, rentals, and lessons at the Smugglers Notch ski resort.

 Student Government Association - Join student government to represent your class and your campus on issues impacting students at the College.

 Student Pharmacists for Diversity and Advocacy (SPDA) - This club raises awareness of the diversity of our surroundings.
 As student pharmacists, our futures will include encounters with patients and colleagues from all walks of life.
 SPDA sponsors fundraisers, hosts talks and participates in other awareness events to engage the school and community in the importance and beauty of being around people from a wide range of backgrounds and by extending a helping hand to those who need it.

 Phi Lambda Sigma (PLS) – Students are selected for membership by this national society on the basis of their service and leadership in the advancement of pharmacy.